NSHWShadow/MidNightHub/README.md

 ## ⭐ Support
 If you enjoy this project, consider supporting it by:

 - Sharing the hub
 - Joining the Discord community
 - Reporting bugs
 - Suggesting new features

-Your support helps improve **MidNightHub**.
+Your support helps improve **MidNight Hub** and keeps the project active.